Kayvonk/holiday-theme/README.md

 * [Questions](#questions)

 ## Description
-Here's a winter themed digital holiday card.
+Using HTML, CSS, and JavaScript, this project serves as a winter themed digital holiday card.
 Feel free to use for personal use.
 ![HomepageThumbnail](./assets/images/winterThemeThumbnail.PNG)